AravindKrishnaR/Timetable-Generator/README.md

 # Timetable-Generator
-A timetable generator Webapp developed as part of the Software Engineering project.
+A timetable generator Web-app developed as part of the Software Engineering project.

 1. You'll need a localhost to run the website, we used xampp for this purpose.